banner-bg

 2. Integrate child assessment data in individual and group planning

 This is one of the simplest concepts, but it's also the foundation of understanding your preschoolers.
-It's important to gauge how preschoolers perform individually and in group work.
+It's important to gauge how preschoolers perform individually and in groups.
 For this to happen, begin by taking a genuine interest in your preschoolers' lives—get to know their interests, learn what motivates them to develop new skills, and understand their barriers to learning.

 3. Encourage good communication in the classroom